 See Workup for more detail.

-Infants who have experienced an ALTE must be transported to the ED, even those who appear well when examined by emergency medical services (EMS) personnel.
+Infants who have experienced a BRUE must be transported to the ED, even those who appear well when examined by emergency medical services (EMS) personnel.
 Initial care includes the following:

 Resuscitation and general stabilization